 - wide range of opportunities for undergraduate involvement in independent research and senior thesis.

-All students who are interested in pursuing the zoology major must schedule an appointment with a department advisor.
-No major declaration forms are required to declare zoology.
+All students who are interested in pursuing the zoology major must schedule an appointment with the Zoology Major advisor.
+No major declaration forms are required to declare zoology major.

 University General Education Requirements

 All undergraduate students at the University of Wisconsin–Madison are required to fulfill a minimum set of common university general education requirements to ensure that every graduate acquires the essential core of an undergraduate education.
 This core establishes a foundation for living a productive life, being a citizen of the world, appreciating aesthetic values, and engaging in lifelong learning in a continually changing world.
 Various schools and colleges will have requirements in addition to the requirements listed below.
 Consult your advisor for assistance, as needed.
 For additional information, see the university Undergraduate General Education Requirements section of the Guide.

 |General Education|| |